 The evaluation team, evaluation criteria, and evaluation weights shall be determined prior to solicitation.
-The weight for each evaluation criteria item shall be determined by the evaluation team with the advice of purchasing prior to the solicitation.
+The weight for each evaluation criteria item shall be determined by the evaluation team with the advice of Purchasing prior to the solicitation.
 The weight shall be based on a percentage where the combined weights for all the evaluation criteria shall equal 100%.

-2. Forming an RFP Development Team
+2. Forming a RFP Development Team

-20 City of Kingston Purchasing Department Assembling a competent development team at the outset of the process is essential.
+Assembling a competent development team at the outset of the process is essential.
 RFP development team members should be carefully selected on the basis of their individual skills and potential contributions.
 The team should consist of staff members from the department that have an interest or expertise in the services to be procured.
 The team should be given sufficient time and resources to participate in the planning and implementation process.